 When did you get started?

-While our team has been planting trees across Alberta and beyond for years, Project Forest was formally established in 2020 to create a community of businesses who are passionate about helping us capture carbon naturally by building forests in our own backyards.
+While our team has been planting trees across Alberta and beyond for years, Project Forest was formally established in 2020 to create a community of businesses who are passionate about helping us capture carbon naturally by planting forests in our own backyards.

 How does it work?

 Local businesses who want to help, provide funds that help cover the costs required to get these trees in the ground.
-The result is cleaner air and support of Alberta’s wildlife for generations to come.
+The result is cleaner air and support of Canada’s wildlife for generations to come.

 When will our forest be planted?